 The types of personal information we collect and share depend on the nature of the relationship you have with us and the requirements of applicable laws.
 We may collect:

-- Health and medical information (such as medical insurance details, information about physical and mental health conditions and diagnoses, treatments for medical conditions, genetic information, family medical history, and medications you may take, including the dosage, timing, and frequency) that we collect in connection with managing clinical trials, conducting research, providing patient support programs, managing compassionate use and expanded access programs, and tracking adverse event reports
+- Health and medical information.
+This includes medical insurance details, information about physical and mental health conditions and diagnoses, treatments for medical conditions, genetic information, family medical history, and medications you may take, including the dosage, timing, and frequency) that we collect in connection with managing clinical trials, conducting research, providing patient support programs, managing compassionate use and expanded access programs, and tracking adverse event reports.

-- Personal and business contact information and preferences (such as name, job title, employer name, email address, mailing address, phone number, and emergency contact information)
+- Contact information.
+Personal and business contact information and preferences such as name, job title, employer name, email address, mailing address, phone number, and emergency contact information.

-- Biographical and demographic information (such as date of birth, age, gender, marital status, and information regarding any parents or legal guardians)
+- Demographic information.
+Such information includes date of birth, age, gender, marital status, and information regarding any parents or legal guardians.

-- Professional credentials, educational and professional history, and institutional affiliations
+- Professional credentials.
+Educational and professional history, certifications, and institutional affiliations

-- Payment-related information we need to pay for professional services that individuals may provide to us (such as tax identification number and financial account information)
+- Payment-related information.
+This includes information we need to pay for professional services that individuals may provide to us (such as tax identification number and financial account information).

-- If you are a health care professional, we collect information about the programs and activities in which you have participated, your prescribing of our products, and the agreements you have executed with us
+- Professional activity information.
+If you are a health care professional, we collect information about the programs and activities in which you have participated, your prescribing of our products, and the agreements you have executed with us.

-- Your photograph, social media handle, or digital or electronic signature
+- Digital information.
+This may include your photograph, social media handle, or digital or electronic signature

-- Publicly available information (such as comments describing support for and experience with our products)
+- Publicly available information.
+This may include comments you make online describing support for and experience with our products.

-- Other information you provide to us (such as in emails, on phone calls, in market research surveys, or in other correspondence with us or our service providers or business partners)
+- Correspondence.
+This refers to other information you provide to us in emails, on phone calls, in market research surveys, or in other correspondence with us or our service providers or business partners.